 Emergencies happen, and you might find yourself needing to take a break from college.
 But taking a semester off from college could impact your financial aid, so it’s important to be prepared for what might happen.

-If you need to take time off school, here’s what could happen to your funds.
+If you need to take time away from school, here’s what could happen to your funds.

-Circumstances can change your college trajectory, though.
+Circumstances can change your college trajectory.
 You might need to take time off school for a few reasons, such as to manage a family emergency or stress or so you can work more to pay your bills.

 Whether you’re taking off a semester or an entire year, you don’t need to pay for classes you didn’t sign up for, said Jay Murray, president of Solutions for Tuition, a college cost assistance company.

 “If you weren’t enrolled in school, then you didn’t borrow any money for that year,” he said.
 “You will, however, be required to begin making payments on your existing federal student loans six months after leaving school, regardless of whether you graduated, withdrew or dropped out.”

 And you should continue to submit the Free Application for Federal Student Aid (FAFSA) every year to access financial aid.
 Depending on your circumstances, you might be able to update your FAFSA information during the school year to gain additional financial aid.

 While some federal student loans are considered part of your financial aid package, not all loans are handled the same way when you take time off.

 If you take a semester off, it shouldn’t make much of a difference for your federal loans.
 Most federal loans have a six-month grace period.
 When you return to school at least half-time after taking a semester off, the grace period on your loans will reset, provided you didn’t exceed it.

 Some private student loans also have a grace period, but it depends on your terms, lender and enrollment situation.
 Talk to your school or lender about your options if you have private student loans.